llm-operator/docs/docs/source/install.rst

    aws s3api create-bucket --bucket "${S3_BUCKET_NAME}" --region "${S3_REGION}"

 Pods running in the EKS cluster need to be able to access the S3 bucket.
-We will create an `IAM role for servie account <https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html>`_ for that.
+We will create an `IAM role for service account <https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html>`_ for that.

 .. code-block:: console